orgua/shepherd_v2_planning/99_open_tasks.rst

 - find reason for 2.3mA Offset
 - ADC seems to act up sometimes after sheph-EN -> test in PRU, reenable a couple of times -> seems to be fixed with EN
 - diodes for coils if needed
+- LED of PRU: dedicated pwr_good / harvesting
+- Board does not start when powered by BB (with extra Cap) -> extra switch needed?
+Not even Starting without Jumper?
+BootPins-Trouble Again?

 Long-Term TODO
 --------------